oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/6-labs-publish/6-labs-publish.md

   ![Open a pull request.](./images/git-hub-branch-browser-create-pull-request.png " ")

-3. Enter the title for the pull request, **include your WMS ID** (you can find that by visiting the [WMS](http://bit.ly/oraclewms)) in the title.
+3. Enter the title for the pull request, **include your WMS ID** (you can find that by visiting the WMS) in the title.
 PRs will not be approved without this ID.
 Check your pull request against the **General requirements** and the short **Checklist**.
 Refer to the [QA document](https://objectstorage.us-ashburn-1.oraclecloud.com/p/MKKRgodQ0WIIgL_R3QCgCRWCg30g22bXgxCdMk3YeKClB1238ZJXdau_Jsri0nzP/n/c4u04/b/qa-form/o/QA.docx) for the complete list.
 If your pull request satisfies all the requirements, less time will be spent on back-and-forth communications, and your changes will be in production as soon as possible.
 Add **x** in the brackets to check that item on the checklist.
 You can also put the reasons for pull request on this section.

   ![Fill out PR title and check general requirements](./images/general-req.png " ")
   ![Checklist](./images/checklist.png " ")

 4. Click **Create pull request**.
     ![Include WMS id in pull request title.](./images/git-hub-pull-request-title-comment.png " ")
   A status page is displayed indicating that you have created a pull request along with the request number (for example, #1770), that it is pending review, and that merging is blocked.
-The LiveLabs admin team will review your PR within 1 business day.
   ![Pending Review](./images/pending-review.png " ")

 5. When your pull request is approved, the page gets updated with information about your commits being approved and merged into the **oracle-livelabs:main** repository (production).